Quality of Alerts

 What Type of Trader is the Service Best For?

 The site caters to new and beginning traders as most of the tutorials cover the basics.
 However, seasoned traders who are familiar with the systems or have their own system can adopt the various ideas presented as alerts in the chatroom, watchlist and weekly newsletter.
 Since there is so much attention on small-caps and penny stocks, I assume a good chunk of the members are small retail traders with accounts under the $25k pattern day trading rule threshold.
-ClayTrader’s service would best be compared to services like Warrior Trading, Bulls on Wall Street, and Investors Underground.
+ClayTrader’s service would best be compared to services like Warrior Trading, Bulls on Wall Street, and Investors Underground, although the cost is more similar to Learn Plan Profit.

 The site claims to have over 4,000 members spanning 170 countries.
 I like the realistic approach taken by the site.
 They aren’t flashy or propose everyone will become a millionaire trader or hype a lifestyle.
 The lessons and style is very practical.
 The community of traders is notably friendly and helpful.
 I noticed there wasn’t as much hyping of penny stocks by the members, which is refreshing, especially when it pertains to penny stocks.